Iroguin/Tsoha-RPG/README.md

     pip install -r requirements.txt
     ```
  - install postgresql as instructed in the course material
- - make `.env` file with postgresql address
+ - create `.env` file with postgresql address
  - run the server:
     ```
     flask run [--debug]
     ```
- - enter the url in a browser: http://127.0.0.1:5000
+ - enter the following URL in a browser: http://127.0.0.1:5000
  - follow the instructions to register an account and log in
  - start a new game by clicking on the "new game" link
  - try fighting the enemy goblins